Melissa Norris The Old World Bohemian

 I thought we were great communicators until we started this journey.
 Now, 7 months later, I can say we are even better at communicating...
 I hadn't met this level of communication before.

 It all started, in the middle of October, with my office.
 My husband's youngest child moved out, and I thought it would be a perfect time to create a workspace for me.
-We started by changing the wall color from beige to grey.
+We started by changing the wall colour from beige to grey.
 Then we decided we wanted to paint all of our walls grey.
 Plus, the trim was off white which looked terrible with the grey, so we also repainted ALL the trim in the house to bright white.
 Finally, in my office, we knew we had been interested in taking up the carpet and trying plywood floors-- why not try it in my office first?!
 And of course, we loved them, so the rest of the house got the plywood floors too.
-From my office we went to the hallway and across the hall to a guest bedroom.
+From my office, we went to the hallway and across the hall to a guest bedroom.

 This is when the great shuffle began... it never felt like one room was complete, because furniture from the next room always went into the previous room.
 Our lives began to be very chaotic.
 We knew we wanted to do the guestroom next so we could move into it and do our master bedroom next.
 The day after Christmas we started renovations on the main floor.
 First the dining room and living room, followed by the kitchen.
 It was nice at this point to at least have our bedroom completed and calm space for us and the dogs to retreat to during the chaos.